A Google Streetview Privacy Lawsuit Dismissal: Was it Thrown Out Too Soon?

 If there's any way for Google to eventually avoid a legal storm, it may have to be in notifying every person who has their image or home on Streetview by mail so they'll be in the know they're there.
 That would obviously be a major undertaking and expense on Google's part they likely will never take.

 The worst scenario is in terrorism taking place as the result of Google Earth and Streetview being used.
 Google's biggest nightmare would be hearing after the fact that a group of Al Qaeda followers used their programs to bring on another terrorism attack, bringing casualties worse than 9/11.
 There isn't a doubt terrorists are already using those programs to plot potential attacks in every major city.
 Even I regret writing a detailed tutorial on how to use Google Earth in 2007 that's been fairly popular on the net ever since then.

 As much as Google is revolutionizing the net with their free and innovative programs, their adamancy in enabling us to view every detail of our world can't be done without eventual legal repercussions.
 Some might accuse the Streetview lawsuit of being Google's powerful influence and influencing a judge to throw out a lawsuit that could have led to legal chaos.
 While a Google bribe is unlikely, don't be surprised to see Streetview, Latitude and Google Earth debated in higher courts in future years where the program's creators will have the monumental task of explaining the reasoning behind the existence of their programs after it was proven they were used to cause something monumentally nefarious...

 Published by Greg Brian

-Full-time corporate/business blogger at BlogMutt who's now co-owner in the same company.
-He also writes regularly on movies, entertainment, business and travel for Yahoo!
+Business blogger/co-owner at BlogMutt where the author now (ghost)writes full-time.
+He also writes very visible pieces on movies, general entertainment and business for Yahoo!
 Contributor Network.
-In 2012...
+In the...
 View profile